n00b69/woa-beryllium/guide/2-install.md

 Your device will now set up Windows.
 This will take some time.
 It will eventually reboot, and after that the initial setup (oobe) should launch.

 > [!Note]
 > To skip the Microsoft Account login, use "g" for the email and password.
-Windows will then let you make a local accoun.t
+Windows will then let you make a local account

 ## [Last step: Setting up dualboot](/guide/dualboot.md)